 Does functional rhinoplasty have any risks?

-When performed by a board-certified and fellowship-trained ENT surgeon with expertise in Rhinology, this procedure is considered safe and very likely to improve your nasal obstruction symptoms.
+When performed by a board-certified and board-eligible and fellowship-trained ENT surgeon with expertise in Rhinology, this procedure is considered safe and very likely to improve your nasal obstruction symptoms.
 As with all surgeries, however, functional rhinoplasty does have a slight risk of complications that are fortunately very rare.
 These may include temporary or permanent numbness of the nose, the roof of the mouth, or front teeth, movement of the septum while healing causing further obstruction symptoms, future enlargement of turbinates causing recurring obstruction symptoms, epistaxis (nosebleeds) requiring additional interventions for control while healing, and undesired alteration of the appearance of the nose.2

 Learn More About Functional Rhinoplasty